 Question #2.
 How were certain threats determined to be BEC threats?

-Having insight into why specific messages were identified and condemned as BEC threats is an important part of this effective reporting.
+Having insight into why specific messages were identified and condemned as BEC threats is an important part of this effectiveness reporting.
 The Observations section in the message reports details on which indicators were detected for a given message, giving investigation and incident response teams deeper insight into the actions of their Proofpoint solutions.

-For example, the Uncommon Sender observation indicates that the sender of the message isn’t a regular correspondent with the intended recipient’s organization, while the various forms of spoofing and telltale words point to the suspect nature of the message.
+For example, the Uncommon Sender observation indicates that the sender of the message isn’t a regular correspondent with the intended recipient’s organisation, while the various forms of spoofing and telltale words point to the suspect nature of the message.
 Taken as a whole, these combined indicators enable the integrated, holistic BEC protection capabilities from Proofpoint to make high-confidence condemnations of BEC attempts against your users.

 Figure 3.
 Example of BEC detection Observations in the Proofpoint TAP Threat Insight dashboard.

 BEC threats are not monolithic; in fact, Proofpoint researchers have shown that BEC includes a wide range of tactics and themes.
-Understanding which themes your organization faces and to what extent is another vital piece of information for understanding your overall BEC risk.
+Understanding which themes your organisation faces and to what extent is another vital piece of information for understanding your overall BEC risk.